 Rate is the most influential aspect of robotic palletizing systems.
 Rate will dictate the conveyor speed, the case erecting and case sealing requirements, the palletizing robot arm (also known as end of arm tooling or EoAT), robot model, etc. Before you scope a palletizing robot, know your goals, and understand what rates you must hit to meet your demands.

 Pallet quality is a commonly overlooked aspect to this process.
 There is a lack of globally accepted pallet dimensions.
 At any given site, pallet quality will range widely on the same production line.
 The environment can play a big role in that.
-Wet environments can cause wet wood swell…cold environments can cause wood to condense.
+Wet environments can cause wet wood swell, while cold environments can cause wood shrinkage.
 A pallet’s size can impact the quality of the load, and the safety of the operation.
 If a pallet is too tall, the cases will be squished together as its loaded.
 If a pallet is too short, the cases will be dropped from a height greater than what the system is designed for.
 Make sure you know your pallet size, make sure you standardize your pallets, and make sure you dispense your pallets at a rate that will allow you to hit your case rate.

 As mentioned above, the production environment plays a big role in the design of this type of system.
 These systems, and the equipment involved, will be completely different depending on the type of environment in which they are located.
 Environmental conditions impact the pallets, the EoAT strategy and equipment, the robot model, the case quality, etc.

 A box is a box, right?
 No. All boxes are different–thickness, strength, etc. Systems are designed based off of case dimensions and tolerances.
 If you do not have accurate case dimensions, the EoAT will not be able to accurately pick the cases as designed.
 This means palletizing robot programming changes, and likely, equipment changes.
 Those changes cost significant time and money.